 - Nuts and seeds

 While plant-based eating can bring along many health benefits when it’s followed properly, here are the specifics of its effect on type 2 diabetes prevention.

-A higher body weight, especially if it’s carried around the abdominal area, is linked to many chronic diseases including type 2 diabetes, hypertension, and cardiovascular disease.
-According to a 2017 study, even a 5 percent decrease in body weight can begin to reduce the risk of developing chronic disease.
-The study also discusses the role a plant-based diet can play in weight loss and management, with it leading to lower BMI’s (body mass index) compared to individuals following a non-plant-based diet.
+Weight management: A higher body weight, especially if it’s carried around the abdominal area, is linked to many chronic diseases including type 2 diabetes, hypertension, and cardiovascular disease.
+According to a study, even a 5 percent decrease in body weight can begin to reduce the risk of developing chronic disease.
+The study also discusses the role a plant-based diet can play in weight loss and management, with it leading to lower BMI (body mass index) compared to individuals following a non-plant-based diet.

-Regularly consuming colorful fruits and vegetables ensures that you’re getting in a variety of essential vitamins and minerals.
-When it comes to type 2 diabetes, a 2016 study found that higher intake of berries, green leafy veggies, yellow veggies, and cruciferous veggies (like broccoli, cauliflower, and brussels sprouts) are protective against type 2 diabetes risk.
-The study mentions these protective effects are likely due to fruits and vegetables being high in fiber, antioxidant compounds (such as vitamin C and E), folate, and potassium.
+Offer protective nutrients: Regularly consuming colorful fruits and vegetables ensures that you’re getting in a variety of essential vitamins and minerals.
+When it comes to type 2 diabetes, a study found that a higher intake of berries, green leafy veggies, yellow veggies, and cruciferous veggies (like broccoli, cauliflower, and brussels sprouts) are protective against type 2 diabetes risk.
+The study mentions these protective effects are likely due to fruits and vegetables being high in fiber, antioxidant compounds (such as vitamins C and E), folate, and potassium.

 The following plant-based foods have been shown to lower blood sugar and decrease your risk of diabetes.
 The latest scientific studies back up these vegan foods' ability to keep blood sugar levels stabilized, which is the first step to lowering diabetes risk and curing prediabetes.

 - Nuts: One study that looked at walnut oil, pistachios, and almonds found that they can help to lower lipid and glucose levels, while also reducing appetite to prevent weight gain.